juandavidyepes/weather-app/README.md

 ### City cards

 Here you can display information about the current weather in any city.
 The elements are city, country, temperature, weather condition, humidity, wind speed and wind direction.

-## API

-All the information that is displayed in the app is being fetched in real time from the following endpoint in the OpenWeather API.

-### Current Weather Data

-This endpoint gives you access to the current weather information from a city of choice.
-From the data provided, the app uses the name of the city, country, current temperature, weather condition, humidity, wind speed and wind direction.

-### One Call API

-With this endpoint, you can get information of the current weather and historical data aswell.
-This uses this data to provide the daily forecast of the next three following days.

 ## Responsive